keystonejs/keystone/docs/content/docs/fields/overview.md

     - `omit.create` (default: `false`): If you specify `true`, then the field will be excluded from the list's CreateInput GraphQL type.
     - `omit.update` (default: `false`): If you specify `true`, then the field will be excluded from the list's UpdateInput GraphQL type.

+For Admin UI conditional config such as `fieldMode` and `isRequired`, filter objects can combine field predicates with nested `AND`, `OR`, and `NOT` groups.
+These are evaluated client-side in the Admin UI and do not change the GraphQL `where` input API.

 ```typescript
 export default config({
   lists: {